fivetran/fivetran_sdk/tools/destination-tester/README.md

 docker start -i <container-id>
 ```

-# Batch input format
+# Input File Format

-Destination tester simulates operations from a source by reading input files from the data folder.
+Destination tester simulates operations from a source by reading input files from the local data folder.
 Each of these input files represent a batch of operations, encoded in JSON format.
-They will be read and executed in the alphabetical order they appear in the data folder.
 Data types in [common.proto](https://github.com/fivetran/fivetran_sdk/blob/main/common.proto#L73) file can be used as column data types.

-Here is an example input file named `batch_1.json`:
+Here is an example input file named `input_1.json`:

 ```json
 {